Giorgi Papunashvili

+Ha has played for the Georgian national senior and youth teams.

 Club career

 Dinamo Tbilisi

 Papunashvili started his career in his hometown club Dinamo Tbilisi.
 In 2013, after having spent a single season with the reserve side of the Georgian club, Papunashvili was promoted to the first team and in November he made his debut in Erovnuli Liga against Tskhinvali.

 During the 2014–15 season, Papunashvili became the key figure at Dinamo, scoring 16 goals in all tournaments with the club, including his first career hat-trick against Tskhinvali in October 2014.
 Dinamo won Georgian Cup at the end of the season as well, with Papunashvili scoring two goals in the final against Samtredia.

 In summer 2015, Papunashvili signed a season-long loan deal with Werder Bremen.
 He joined the reserve side of the club and played in 3.
 Liga.
 The loan spell was unsuccessful, as Papunashvili missed 12 games due to injury and was only able to make 20 appearances for the club, scoring two goals.